garylirocks/quickrefs/azure-kubernetes-service.markdown

 - *You need to open some ports for AKS to talk to Azure Policy endpoints*
 - The add-on checks in with Azure Policy service for changes every 15 minutes
 - Init containers may be included during policy evaluation

+### Limitations

+- Component-level exemptions aren't supported for Resource Provider modes.
+Parameters support is available in Azure Policy definitions to exclude and include particular namespaces.
+- AKS Pod security policy and the Azure Policy Add-on for AKS can't both be enabled.
+For more information, see AKS pod security limitation.

 ## Monitoring